"Family practice is the keystone specialty in American medicine. We will do everything in our power to preserve, enhance, and improve it."

 In the future, Emma hopes to provide comprehensive primary care to individuals who have been involved with the justice system.

-Maya Siegel, a 2018 Pisacano Scholar, is a 4th-year medical student at Johns Hopkins University School of Medicine (JHU SOM).
+a 2018 Pisacano Scholar, graduated from Johns Hopkins University School of Medicine (JHU SOM) and is currently a 2nd-year resident in Seattle, WA.
 She graduated magna cum laude with high honors from Brandeis University in Waltham, Massachusetts with a Bachelor of Arts in Psychology and minors in Art History and Peace Conflict and Coexistence Studies.
 Maya recently completed her Master of Science in Evidenced Based Social Intervention and Policy Evaluation at the University of Oxford.

 At Brandeis Maya received the Justice Louis Brandeis Scholarship, a four-year full-tuition merit scholarship for academic achievement.
 During her senior year, she received a Brandeis Undergraduate Research Fellowship which provided research funding toward her bachelor's thesis.
 She was inducted into the Psi Chi Honor society and served as secretary for the group during her senior year.
 During college Maya was a teaching assistant in the Sociology Department, volunteered as an EMT with Brandeis Emergency Medical Corps, and as an orientation leader for incoming students.
 She also worked as an inclusion counselor for children with special needs at a day camp.
 Following graduation Maya first lived in Prague for two years where she worked as an English teacher, a private tutor and a ghost tour guide and then lived in San Diego for two years where she worked on standards and guidelines within the security industry to ensure that human rights are respected by private security companies in regions of weakened governance, and volunteered with a PTSD lab at the VA Hospital.